richardklingler/ninjareflow/README.md

 As I just got recently laid of by my employer I am more than welcome to accept donation for this redesign project.
 So consider make a Paypal donation to richard.klingler@gmail.com

+If donations stay below the actual material and design/prototypes cost, the KiCAD design won't be reased to the public.

 ![alt text](images/ninja_reflow.jpg)